Create Project

 }

-7. entity.Scene = rootScene; adds the entity to the root scene of the game.
+adds the entity to the scene so it is rendered and simulated.
 This step is crucial because assigning the entity to the scene ensures it is rendered and visible in the game.
 Without this assignment, the entity would not be part of the scene graph, and therefore, it would not appear in the game.

-The Create3DPrimitive() method creates a Capsule with rigid body physics.
-Since the capsule is placed 8 units above the ground, it will fall due to gravity.
+creates a capsule with rigid body physics.
+Because it starts above the ground, it will fall due to gravity.

 Tip